vovapasko/dmc-front/techdoc.md

 ## Dependencies

 Let's talk about every dependency in the project.
 So open `package.json` and take a look at **dependencies** section.
-Here we see a lot of angular/* dependecies they are very important but not interesting  .We will not talk about **devDependencies**
+Here we see a lot of angular/* and fullcalendar dependecies they are very important but not interesting.

+-
+We will not talk about **devDependencies**

 ## Switch to another file